vikashiscool/ng-directives-lecture/README.md

 5. Include an image of the instructor within `instructor-namecard` using the provided image url.
 Hint: you can use angular here, too

 6. Display the instructors starting from the lowest cohort number first.

+7. Lastly, let's display on each individual's namecard whether they are an Instructor or a Director in Residence.